northbright/Notes/macos/photos/export-photos-from-iphone-to-an-usb-disk-via-photos-app.md

 * Select "xx's iPhone" on the Side Bar
 * Select the Photos to Import and Click "Import"

-#### Designate the Photo Library on the External Device(Optional)
+#### Designate the Photo Library on the USB Disk(Optional)
 iCloud features for Photos are only available in the System Photo Library.

 * Quit Photos App
 * Press and Hold the Option Key while You Open Photos
-* Select the Photo Libray on the External Device and Click "Choose Library" to Open It
+* Select the Photo Libray on the USB Disk and Click "Choose Library" to Open It
 * Go to Menu > Photos > Preferences > General
 * Click "Use as System Photo Library"
-* Make Sure Connect the External Device while Using Photos, iCloud or Other Apps Using System Photo Library
+* Make Sure Connect the USB Disk while Using Photos, iCloud or Other Apps Using System Photo Library

 ## References
 * [Move your Photos library to save space on your Mac](https://support.apple.com/en-us/108345)